List of highest-scoring NFL games: 95 points (Washington Redskins vs. Green Bay Packers, 1983)

-On October 17, 1983, the Redskins and Packers played on a Monday night with the Packers winning 48–47, a combined 95-point total.
+On October 17, 1983, the Washington Redskins and Green Bay Packers played on a Monday night with the Packers winning 48–47, a combined 95-point total.
 Redskins kicker Mark Moseley missed a field goal in the final seconds, securing the win for the Packers.

 95 points (Tampa Bay Buccaneers vs. Los Angeles Rams, 2019)

-On September 29, 2019, the Buccaneers and Rams met at the Los Angeles Memorial Coliseum in week 4 of the season.
+On September 29, 2019, the Tampa Bay Buccaneers and Los Angeles Rams met at the Los Angeles Memorial Coliseum in week 4 of the season.
 The Rams entered the game with a 3–0 record, while the Buccaneers came in at 1–2.
 The Buccaneers were 9.5-point underdogs against the Rams, who had reached the Super Bowl the previous season.
 However, the Buccaneers won 55–40, with their quarterback, Jameis Winston, throwing for 385 yards and four touchdowns.
 Rams quarterback Jared Goff completed 45 passes (t-2nd most all time) out of 68 attempts (t-3rd most all time) for 517 yards (t-8th most all time) in the losing effort.

 93 points (New Orleans Saints vs. St. Louis Cardinals, 1969)

-The 0–6 Saints got their first win of the season, in a contest that featured 6 touchdown passes by each quarterback, the Saints' Billy Kilmer and the Cardinals' Charley Johnson, who threw three in the 4th quarter with his team down 21–51.
+The 0–6 New Orleans Saints got their first win of the season against the St. Louis Cardinals, in a contest that featured 6 touchdown passes by each quarterback, the Saints' Billy Kilmer and the Cardinals' Charley Johnson, who threw three in the 4th quarter with his team down 21–51.
 It's one of only two such games in NFL history, together with the 2015 Saints-Giants game above.

 93 points (Seattle Seahawks at Detroit Lions, 2022)

-The Seattle Seahawks pulled off a 48–45 victory over the Detroit Lions to improve to 2–2 in a game where Seattle never punted.
+The Seattle Seahawks pulled off a 48–45 victory over the Detroit Lions to improve to 2–2 in a game where the Seahawks never punted.
 Seahawks quarterback Geno Smith passed for 302 yards and two touchdowns, and running back Rashaad Penny had two long rushing touchdowns in the second half.
-Detroit quarterback Jared Goff threw for 378 yards and four touchdowns, but also threw a key interception in the second half.
+Lions quarterback Jared Goff threw for 378 yards and four touchdowns, but also threw a key interception in the second half.
 The Lions set an NFL record for the most combined points scored and allowed (281) through a team's first four games.

 Playoffs

 96 points (Green Bay Packers vs. Arizona Cardinals, 2009 NFC wild card game)

-In the 2009–10 playoffs, the Cardinals and Packers combined for 96 points in a 51–45 overtime Arizona win when Cardinals defensive back Michael Adams strip-sacked Packers quarterback Aaron Rodgers and Cardinals linebacker Karlos Dansby picked up the loose football, returning it 17 yards for the winning score.
+In the 2009–10 playoffs, the Arizona Cardinals and Green Bay Packers combined for 96 points in a 51–45 overtime Cardinals win when Cardinals defensive back Michael Adams strip-sacked Packers quarterback Aaron Rodgers and Cardinals linebacker Karlos Dansby picked up the loose football, returning it 17 yards for the winning score.